sarapohland/parce-nav/README.md

 You can visualize the selected and realized paths of the vehicle using the test script in the tracking folder:

 ```
-python navigation/control/tracking/test.py <xml_file> --goal_x 10 -- goal_y 5
+python navigation/control/tracking/test.py <xml_file> --goal_x 10 --goal_y 5
 ```

 The xml_file should be the configuration file chosen or created in the previous step.
-This command will save examples of the optimal path selected by the path planner and the realized path executed using the path-tracking conroller.
+This command will save examples of the optimal path selected by the path planner and the realized path executed using the path-tracking conroller, along with the error in vehicle position.
 Optionally, you can specify the goal position using the goal_x and goal_y arguments.

 ## 9) Run Competency-Aware Controller

 ### 9a.
 Define the controller parameters

 You can specify the parameters for the competency-aware controller in a configuration file like the examples given in `navigation/control/configs/`.
-If you simply want to run with the default controller parameters used for evaluation, you can skip this step and use the config files provided in this folder.
+If you simply want to run with the default controller parameters used for evaluation, you can use the config files provided in this folder, but you will need to change the file locations to match your (absolute) file paths.
 More details on the configurations are provided in the configs [README](https://github.com/sarapohland/parce/tree/main/navigation/control/configs/README.md).

 ### 9b.
 Run controller in lunar simulation

-To test the controller with the specified parameters in the lunar simulation, first bring up the lunar simulation:
+To test the controller with the specified parameters in the lunar simulation, first bring up the lunar simulation in the lunar-sim environment:

 ```
 roslaunch lunar_gazebo lunar_test.launch world:=test_world